Oni-giri/Launchpad-contracts/README.md

 [x] Write basic documentation in the git readme, explaining how to deploy, how it works and so on...

-[x] Test the whitelist/write the JS code to generate the signatures and test against it
+[x] Write the JS code to generate the signatures

+[x] Test the whitelist

 [x] Clean a bit the code